Liveaboard vessel in the Red Sea with Diver on Tour

 Turtles in the Red Sea

-Octopus in the coral reef
+Octopus in a coral reef

 Fascinating marine life